ember-learn/guides-source/guides/release/components/actions-and-events.md

 user-defined HTML elements.
-So far we've seen how to pass argument values into components, which is similar to passing attributes into HTML elements like `input`s, `select`s, or `dialog`s and how components can use these argument values for both their JavaScript and template.
+So far we've seen how to pass argument values into components, which is similar to passing attributes into HTML elements like `input`s, `select`s, or `dialog`s and how components can use these argument values in both their JavaScript and template.
 We've also seen how you can pass actual HTML attributes forward, allowing you to customize the elements that components produce.